The Whittaker functional is a shifted microstalk

 If $\Lambda$ is a smooth closed conic Lagrangian then it is the conormal to a smooth submanifold $\Lambda = T^*_ZY$ (\cite{KS} Exercise A.2) and the Maslov index of \eqref{3Lags} is the signature of the Hessian of $F$ restricted to $Z$.
 This is not the case in our application.
 Although the global nilpotent cone is smooth near $df(y_0)$, it is not smooth near $y_0$ in the zero section.
 But the Maslov index only depends on the tangent space to $\Lambda$ at $df(y_0)$.
-So to compute the index we will choose a submanifold $Z$ whose conormal bundle is tangent to $\Lambda$ at $df(y_0)$ and then study the Hessian of $F|_Z$.
+So to compute the index we will choose a submanifold $Z$ whose conormal bundle is tangent to $\Lambda$ at $df(y_0)$.

 \begin{prop} Let $\Lambda \subset T^*Y$ be a closed conic Lagrangian that is smooth near $df(y_0)$ and preserved by the hyperbolic $\BG_m$-action.
 Set $ \lambda = T_{d f(y_0)}\Lambda$.
-Then there exists a hyperbolic $\BG_m$-stable submanifold $Z \subset Y$ such that the tangent spaces coincide:\beq T_{df(y_0)}T_Z^*Y = \lambda \eeq \end{prop} \begin{proof} If $df(y_0) = 0$ is in the zero section, then by smoothness $\Lambda = T_Z^*Y$ is conormal to a smooth $\BG_m$-equivariant submanifold $Z$, above a neighborhood of $y_0 \in Y$.
+Then there exists a hyperbolic $\BG_m$-stable submanifold $Z \subset Y$ such that the tangent spaces coincide:\beq T_{df(y_0)}T_Z^*Y = \lambda.\eeq \end{prop} \begin{proof} If $df(y_0) = 0$ is in the zero section, then by smoothness $\Lambda = T_Z^*Y$ is conormal to a smooth $\BG_m$-equivariant submanifold $Z$, above a neighborhood of $y_0 \in Y$.

 If $df(y_0) \neq 0$ is not in the zero section, then the tangent space to the conormal $T_{df(y_0)}T_Z^*Y$ is determined by the tangent space $T_{y_0}Z$ plus the quadratic order behavior of $Z$ in the $df(y_0)$ codirection.
 Set $\rho = \lambda \cap \lambda_{\ver}$ regarded as a subspace of the vertical $\lambda_{\ver} = T^*_{y_0}Y$.
 (Note $\rho$ contains at least the tangent to the line through $df(y_0)$.)
 There are two different things that we could mean by the orthogonal of $\rho$: its symplectic orthogonal $\rho_{\perp} \subset T_{df(y_0)}T^*Y$, or its orthogonal under duality $\rho^{\perp} \subset T_{y_0}Y$.